nzakas/understandinges6/manuscript/03-Functions.md

 In the case of default parameter values, a value of `null` is considered to be valid, meaning that in the third call to `makeRequest()`, the default value for `timeout` will not be used.

-### How Default Parameters Affect the arguments Object
+### How Default Parameter Values Affect the arguments Object

-Just keep in mind that the behavior of the `arguments` object is different when default parameters are present.
+Just keep in mind that the behavior of the `arguments` object is different when default parameter values are present.
 In ECMAScript 5 nonstrict mode, the `arguments` object reflects changes in the named parameters of a function.
 Here's some code that illustrates how this works:

 ```js
 function mixArgs(first, second) {